 The 33 hectare vineyard of Chateau Haut Bailly has 30 hectares planted to 60% Cabernet Sauvignon, 34% Merlot, 3% Cabernet Franc and 3% Petit Verdot.
 This represents a change in the vineyard with less Cabernet Sauvignon, more Petit Verdot, and a reduction in Cabernet Franc over the years.

-In fact, as the Cabernet Franc vines die off, they are now being replaced with Cabernet Sauvignon.
-There is also a very small percentage of Malbec and Carmenere.
 The terroir is gravel, sandstone and sand over limestone soils.
 The sandstone in the soils hold a large amount of petrified fossils, which adds to the wines unique character.
+The vineyard is in one large block of vines, that is only separated by a small road in the vineyard.

 On average, the vines are 35 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
 Not many people know this, but 15% of the Haut Bailly vineyard, equal to almost 4 hectares has vines that are more than 100 years of age!